Brooklyn-Dev/hackablock/README.md

 ## Usage

-This program requires an internet connection to work since coding time data is fetched from an API.
+You must enter your hackatime API key for the program to work.
+Hence, this program requires an internet connection to fetch coding time data.

 -   Open GUI and view logs using the system tray icon
 -   Track coding time in Progress tab
 -   Set apps to block in Blocked Apps tab
 -   Configure API key and required time in Settings tab
+-   View logs to help troubleshoot any issues

 ## Like this project?